Strauss-Kahn lawyer says sex with maid was consensual

 | NEW YORK

-"This encounter was quick, it was consensual and she was a willing participant," defence attorney Benjamin Brafman told Reuters in an interview.
+"This encounter was quick, it was consensual and she was a willing participant," defense attorney Benjamin Brafman told Reuters in an interview.

 A New York judge on Tuesday dismissed criminal sexual assault charges against Strauss-Kahn, 62, after prosecutors said they had lost faith in the credibility of his accuser, Nafissatou Diallo, a 32-year-old hotel maid from Guinea.